anujshroff/Blackjack/PRIVACY_POLICY.md

 When you download this application from the Google Play Store or other distribution platforms, those platforms may independently collect certain information according to their own privacy policies.
 This may include:

-- Download and installation statistics
+- Download, installation, and uninstall statistics
-- Device information for compatibility purposes
+- Device information (models, OS versions, countries)
-- Crash reports (if you have opted in to share diagnostics with Google)
+- Crash reports and ANRs (based on user diagnostic sharing preferences)
-- Basic app usage statistics
+- User ratings and reviews

 **We cannot control what data distribution platforms collect.
 Aggregated statistics may be visible to us through developer consoles.** For information about what these platforms collect, please refer to [Google's Privacy Policy](https://policies.google.com/privacy) and [Microsoft's Privacy Statement](https://privacy.microsoft.com/).